Drone-Home/RCFLASK/README.md

 ![Moile Page](./static/images/mobileincompleteee.png)

 Thus, the mobile page is currently unusable and should not be run.
-Only run the website via computer ufl, such as Safari, Chrome, or DuckDuckGo.
+Only run the website via local computer url, such as Safari, Chrome, or DuckDuckGo.